ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 # Introduction

+This is my first edit.
 This chapter describes your completed senior thesis work, including the overall aims  and the background motivating your research.
 Whenever possible, you should use one or more concrete examples and technical diagrams.